 - Select a character set from the drop-down listbox in the Encoding field.
 The default is UTF8. - Select a template from the drop-down listbox in the Template field.
 If you do not specify a template, the database will use template1. - Select a tablespace from the drop-down listbox in the Tablespace field.
-The selected tablespace will be the default tablespace used to contain database objects. - Select the strategy from the drop-down listbox in the Strategy field while creating a new database.
-This option is available from v15 and above. - Select the locale provider from the drop-down listbox in the Locale Provider field to set the default collation for this database.
-Possible values are: icu, libc.
-This option is available from v15 and above. - Select the collation order from the drop-down listbox in the Collation field. - Select the character classification from the drop-down listbox in the Character Type field.
+The selected tablespace will be the default tablespace used to contain database objects. - Select the collation order from the drop-down listbox in the Collation field. - Select the character classification from the drop-down listbox in the Character Type field.
 This affects the categorization of characters, e.g. lower, upper and digit.
-The default, or a blank field, uses the character classification of the template database. - Select the icu locale from the drop-down listbox in the ICU Locale to specifies the ICU locale ID if the ICU locale provider is used.
-This option is available from v15 and above. - Specify the icu rules in the ICU Rules field as additional collation rules to customize the behavior of the default collation of this database.
-This option is available from v16 and above. - Specify a connection limit in the Connection Limit field to configure the maximum number of connection requests.
+The default, or a blank field, uses the character classification of the template database. - Specify a connection limit in the Connection Limit field to configure the maximum number of connection requests.
 The default value (-1) allows unlimited connections to the database. - If the templates? is set to true, then database will be a template database.